-A siding contractor, siding company, or siding installer installs siding on a building.
+A siding contractor, company, or installer installs siding on a building.

-A siding contractor is a professional involved in a small business that helps homeowners to update their properties by installing different kinds of siding on buildings.
+A siding installer is a professional involved in a small business that helps homeowners to update their properties.
+They help by installing different kinds of siding on buildings.
 Siding is a collection of horizontal pieces that siding contractors, siding installers, or siding companies install on exterior walls.
 Siding pieces fit together to protect against water and moisture.
 Properly installed, siding is a durable exterior for a home or other building and will last for years to come.

-A siding contractor, siding company, or siding installer can install many types of siding materials such as fiber cement siding, cedar impression siding, board and batten siding, or vinyl siding.
+A siding contractor, company, or installer can install many types of materials such as fiber cement, cedar impression siding, board and batten siding, or vinyl siding.

-A professional may be called a siding contractor, siding installer, or a siding company if he or she is in charge of a business that does siding work on a contracted basis.
+A professional is called a siding contractor.
+They are in charge of a business that does siding work.
 A siding contractor will provide a homeowner or other property owner with an estimate or quote for a siding job.
-If the customer agrees to the contract, the siding contractor is bound to the terms of that contract and will perform the work outlined in the contract.
+If the customer agrees to the contract then the contractor will perform the work outlined in the contract.

-Siding contractors, siding installers, or siding companies have to have specialized knowledge about different kinds of exterior siding.
-Some of the most popular kinds of exterior siding include vinyl siding, a kind of plastic installation, and fiber cement siding such as James Hardie.
+Siding contractors, installers, or companies have to have specialized knowledge about different kinds of exterior material.
+Some of the most popular kinds of exterior siding include vinyl siding, a kind of plastic installation, and fiber cement siding like James Hardie.
 Cedar impressions and other options represent many popular options.

-Sometimes a siding contractor, siding company, or siding installer may work in conjunction with a roofing contractor, or function as a roofing contractor.
-Some types of roof designs have elements in common with an exterior siding.
-For instance, Cedar pieces used on roof areas, often called cedar shakes, are somewhat like small pieces of cedar siding.
-Roof pieces also need to fit together well to seal out water.
-That’s why there is likely to be some crossover in skills and work practices for siding and roofing contractors.
+Finally, sometimes a siding contractor, siding company, or siding installer may work in conjunction with a roofing contractor, or function as a roofing contractor.
+Above all, some types of roof designs have elements in common with an exterior siding.
+Accordingly, cedar pieces used on roof areas, often called cedar shakes, are somewhat like small pieces of cedar siding.
+Additionally, roof pieces need to fit together well to seal out water.
+Certainly that’s why there is likely to be some crossover in skills and work practices for siding and roofing contractors.